Mujibullah-Rahimi/GAME2D/README.md

 ## Getting started
 - Download the Game2D.jar
-- Open your installed IntelliJ IDEA Project and go to the File > Project Structure
+- Open your java project and go to the File > Project Structure
 - Select Modules at the left panel and select the Dependencies tab
 - Select the + icon and select 1 JARs or Directories option
-- Select your JAR file, or you can select the directories.
-And click on the OK button
+- Select the Game2D.jar file and click on the OK button
 - After selecting your JAR file click on the OK button, and you are done

 [Click here](https://www.geeksforgeeks.org/how-to-add-external-jar-file-to-an-intellij-idea-project/) for a more detailed guide on how to add a JAR file to your project